LuizFellype/airtable-timeline/README.md

 5. **Conflict Resolution**: Better handling of overlapping items and validation of date changes.

 6. **Improve UI**: all functionalities works but the UI could be more pleasing to improve UX.

+7. **Improve Drag and Drop expirience**: would consider small dragging by mistake while do a quick click and initial point of draggin item, it is considering the mouser position, not the start date of the item when start to move it AND show what is the day while dragging it.

 ## Design Decisions